raacampbell/notBoxPlot/README.md

 - NBP.example - makes a nice example plot

 ## Installation
 Add the ``code`` directory to your MATLAB path.
-Does not rely on any toolboxes.
+Some operations (such as t-interval calculation) depend on the Stats Toolbox.

 ## Changelog